Mughal garden

-Mughal gardens are a type of garden built by the Mughals.
+A Mughal garden is a type of garden built by the Mughals.
 This style was influenced by the Persian gardens particularly the Charbagh structure, which is intended to create a representation of an earthly utopia in which humans co-exist in perfect harmony with all elements of nature.

-Significant use of rectilinear layouts are made within the walled enclosures.
+Significant use of rectilinear layouts are made within the walls enclosures.
 Some of the typical features include pools, fountains and canals inside the gardens.
 Afghanistan, Bangladesh and India have a number of gardens which differ from their Central Asian predecessors with respect to "the highly disciplined geometry".

 History

-The founder of the Mughal empire, Babur, described his favourite type of garden as a charbagh.
+The founder of the Mughal Empire, Babur, described his favourite type of garden as a charbagh.
 The term bāgh, baug, bageecha or bagicha is used for the garden.
 This word developed a new meaning in South Asia, as the region lacked the fast-flowing streams required for the Central Asian charbagh.
 The Aram Bagh of Agra is thought to have been the first charbagh in South Asia.

 From the beginnings of the Mughal Empire, the construction of gardens was a beloved imperial pastime.
 Babur, the first Mughal conqueror-king, had gardens built in Lahore and Dholpur.
-Humayun, his son, does not seem to have had much time for building—he was busy reclaiming and increasing the realm—but he is known to have spent a great deal of time at his father’s gardens.
-Akbar built several gardens first in Delhi, then in Agra, Akbar’s new capital.
+Humayun, his son, does not seem to have had much time for building—he was busy reclaiming and increasing the realm—but he is known to have spent a great deal of time at his father's gardens.
+Akbar built several gardens first in Delhi, then in Agra, Akbar's new capital.
 These tended to be riverfront gardens rather than the fortress gardens that his predecessors built.
 Building riverfront rather than fortress gardens influenced later Mughal garden architecture considerably.

-Akbar’s son, Jahangir, did not build as much, but he helped to lay out the famous Shalimar garden and was known for his great love for flowers.
+Akbar's son, Jahangir, did not build as much, but he helped to lay out the famous Shalimar garden and was known for his great love for flowers.
 His trips to Kashmir are believed to have begun a fashion for naturalistic and abundant floral design.

 Jahangir's son, Shah Jahan, marks the apex of Mughal garden architecture and floral design.
 He is famous for the construction of the Taj Mahal, a sprawling funereal paradise in memory of his favorite wife, Mumtaz Mahal.
 He is also responsible for the Red Fort at Delhi and the Mahtab Bagh, a night garden that was filled with night-blooming jasmine and other pale flowers, located opposite the Taj across the Yamuna river at Agra.
 The pavilions within are faced with white marble to glow in the moonlight.
 This and the marble of the Taj Mahal are inlaid with semiprecious stone depicting scrolling naturalistic floral motifs, the most important being the tulip, which Shah Jahan adopted as a personal symbol.